Last updated May 25, 2018

 You can opt out of our promotional emails by clicking “unsubscribe” in those emails.

-You can also opt out of many of the third-party analytics and advertising cookies as described in the Privacy Notice in the Third-party cookies used for analytics and advertising section above by visiting http://www.aboutads.info/choices/ and http://www.networkadvertising.org/choices/.
+You can also opt out of many of the third-party analytics and advertising cookies as described in the COOKIE PAGE by visiting http://www.aboutads.info/choices/ and http://www.networkadvertising.org/choices/.

 You can opt out of our advertising on mobile apps by using the advertising settings in your mobile device.